 Whew… that is a lot of work.
 What lies on the other side?
 The dynamic you have always dreamed of having.
 If you’ve followed these steps with diligence, carefully crafting a vision for where you want this dynamic to go, and implementing the right behaviors to get there, then all that is left is to have patience and enjoy the journey.
 Don’t rush.
 Every phase of your dynamic will be exciting, so enjoy wherever you are now.
 There will always be more you can explore, add, build, and change in the future.
 One day you might even reach a point where what you two have created is more than you could have imagined.

-Download my free Dom sub contract template complete with sections for rules, rituals, protocols, punishments, and builds a dynamic that suits your reality and makes space for both of your needs and desires.
+Download my free BDSM contract template complete with sections for rules, rituals, protocols, punishments, and builds a dynamic that suits your reality and makes space for both of your needs and desires.
 With this contract you'll be ready to start building the D/s dynamic you've always dreamed about.

 Join me on a free coaching session and learn how to create a dynamic full of deep connection, kinky and wild sex, and fulfilling emotional intimacy.